 Transects will be established primarily utilising the ground survey transects used by KCR surveyors for their annual subsidence report both parallel to the progressing longwall panel on either side of the panel, and perpendicular to the progressing panel.
 Eight (8) observation sites will be used for each transect.

 Each monitoring event will include:

-- Observations along specific transects, using a specific check-sheet, to identify: - instances of erosion, cracking, ponding or drainage impediment; - rockiness photographic record at each observation site and estimate of rockiness (as per RPI Act Guideline 08/14: DSDMIP 2019c); - Instances of vegetation change or other impacts including a description and photographic record. - Ground survey along transects to identify/ confirm: - elevation and slope changes; - location of any surface cracking or other impacts. - A photographic record to be made at each observation site i) along the line of transect, ii) perpendicular to line of transect, iii) land surface condition, cracking, and rockiness at all four cardinal points.
+- Observations along specific transects, using a specific check-sheet, to identify: - instances of erosion, cracking, ponding or drainage impediment; - groundcover percent; - Instances of vegetation species change or other impacts including a description and photographic record. - Ground survey along transects to identify/ confirm: - elevation and slope changes; - location of any surface cracking or other impacts. - A photographic record to be made at each observation site i) along the line of transect, ii) perpendicular to line of transect, iii) land surface condition, cracking, and rockiness at all four cardinal points.